ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- CREATE A NODE PRIORITY QUEUE WITH COMPARATOR -->
 ## Create A Node Priority Queue With Comparator

-The information I used for these first examples can be found on [GitHub](https://github.com/neetcode-gh/leetcode/blob/main/java/0973-k-closest-points-to-origin.java), which is the Java solution for the LeetCode problem [K Closest Points to Origin](https://leetcode.com/problems/k-closest-points-to-origin/).
+&emsp;&emsp;The information I used for these first examples can be found on [GitHub](https://github.com/neetcode-gh/leetcode/blob/main/java/0973-k-closest-points-to-origin.java), which is the Java solution for the LeetCode problem [K Closest Points to Origin](https://leetcode.com/problems/k-closest-points-to-origin/).

 ### 8a-J Example